willkg/blog/posts/mozilla/antenna_project.rst

 Matt, Richard, and I built load test scenarios and ran them with a distributed load broker across a bunch of EC2 nodes to simulate load.
-We ran a variety of different kinds of load tests: all at once firehose, stepped load increases, long duration loads, and so on.
+We ran a variety of different kinds of load tests: all at once fire hose, stepped load increases, long duration loads, and so on.

 We built dashboards in Datadog and tuned the graphs so they were easier to read